-Connecticut Hydrogen Fuel Cell Coalition (CHFCC) and Northeast Electrochemical Energy Storage Cluster (NEESC), both administered by CCAT, conduct briefing for Connecticut legislators about technical and economic viability of hydrogen and fuel cell technology.
-Legislators have opportunity to ride in Toyota and Hyundai “zero emission” fuel cell electric vehicles after briefing.
-(Pictured: Energy and Technological Committee Information Forum)
+Connecticut Hydrogen Fuel Cell Coalition (CHFCC) and Northeast Electrochemical Energy Storage Cluster (NEESC), both administered by CCAT, conduct briefing for state legislators about technical and economic viability of hydrogen and fuel cell technology.

 Expands manufacturing summer programs for middle school studentsJune 22, 2015

-Young Manufacturers Academy (YMA) programs expand from three to six locations offering more than 100 7th to 9th graders first-hand experience with manufacturing.
-Programs are part of Connecticut.
+Young Manufacturers Academy (YMA) programs expand from three to six locations offering more than 100 7th to 9th graders first-hand experience with manufacturing as part of Connecticut.
 Dream It.
-Do It., outreach program led and licensed by CCAT, and supported with funding from the CT Department of Economic and Community Development’s Manufacturing Innovation Fund.
+Do It., led and licensed by CCAT.

-USAF Research Lab awards metrology research contractJune 24, 2015
+Wins USAF Research Lab metrology contractJune 24, 2015

 Receives United States Air Force (USAF) Research Laboratory metrology research contract to optimize non-contact quality inspection systems used by U.S. aerospace supply chain.